FedericoBaron/HitchApp/README.md

 * Driver can submit where they're going and riders can request to join
 * User can edit profile
 * User can view somebody else's profile
+* Driver can see posts at the top of the RecyclerView

 **Optional Nice-to-have Stories**